Out-Law Guide | 28 Jun 2018 | 10:25 am | 6 min. read

 The European patent system, which includes the European Patent Office (EPO), is a centralised, regional system for the application, prosecution and grant of European patent protection.
 The European Patent Convention (EPC) governs European patents and the EPO.

 The EPO presently covers 38 member states, including all 28 states of the EU, two extension states and other states with which the EPO has validation agreements.
-Accordingly, one single European patent application potentially provides protection in respect of 40 states, as a collection of national designations.
+Accordingly, one single European patent application potentially provides protection in respect of over 40 states, as a collection of national designations.

 A natural or legal person, or any equivalent body, is entitled to apply for European patent protection; however, the resulting patent right will belong to the inventor of the invention in question or their successor in title, as determined by their national law.
 Joint applications are permitted.